oluwato1123/terraform-beginner-bootcamp-2023/README.md

 If we want to automitically approve an apply, we can apply the auto approve flag - `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy` is a command in Terraform used to destroy all the resources created by the Terraform configuration in the specified directory.
+It essentially reverses the actions taken by `terraform apply` by deleting all managed infrastructure.

+ If you want to automate the destroy without manual confirmation, you can use the -auto-approve flag eg. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.